© Fly Chamonix - Sean Potts

 If you have already completed a basic level course (here or elsewhere), then further tuition is available (and necessary) in order to hone and improve your skills in the sky.
 Improver courses or specialist training in flying thermals, cross-country and even tips on competitive flying are available.
 You will be asked for proof of previous flying experience (FFVL niveau vert / BHPA Elementary or Club Pilot or equivalent) before being accepted onto these more advances courses.

-If you are already an experienced pilot then you will have an absolute field day flying in Chamonix.
+If you're already an experienced pilot then you will have an absolute field day flying in Chamonix.
 However, before setting out to fly in completely unfamiliar territory it is always worth seeking advice from your fellow flying club members or from local pilots when you arrive.
 The more you know about the site and the region, the safer and more enjoyable your flying will be.
 Don't rush to be the first to launch; sit and watch what the local pilots are doing as their actions will give you a good indication of prevailing conditions and thermal activity, in addition to your own assessment of the area.
 Always carry your flying licence or membership card with you and ensure that your medical insurance covers you sufficiently for flying abroad, including third party liability cover.

 Take-off areas